Tougher-Together-DnD/default-game-assets/templates/campaign-details/house-rules.md

 #### Natural 20 on Initiative
 Rolling a **natural 20** on your initiative allows you to **choose your position** in the turn order.
 You can act immediately before or after another player of your choice, giving you an early tactical advantage.

+#### Familiars and Summons

+Familiars and other such Summons=ed creatures take their turn on the player turn.
+They do not have their own initiative.

 ![Horizontal Ruler](https://raw.githubusercontent.com/Tougher-Together-DnD/default-game-assets/refs/heads/main/templates/campaign-details/images/horizontal-ruler-1.png)

 ### Inspiration Pool